 - Pursue grant opportunities to install landscape features along Dana Shores and/or Doral Drive.

 Completed Items — Community Highlights

 - Negotiated with Bright House, Verizon, City of Tampa, and Hillsborough County to underground cable and fiber optic lines, remove many miles of old telephone lines, and remove traffic signalization lines.
 Our research suggests this provided an estimated cost savings of roughly 75% off the cost of undergrounding.

-- Developed broad community perspective and understanding for undergrounding TECO power lines, which has allowed the majority of homeowners in Dana Shores and Pelican Island to coalesce around a shared vision.
+- Developed broad community perspective and understanding for undergrounding TECO power lines, which allowed the majority of homeowners in Dana Shores and Pelican Island to coalesce around a shared vision.

 - Instilled temporary measures with TECO to protect oaks along Dana Shores Drive from significant disfigurement that would otherwise result from their clearing the upper limbs of these trees away from aerial power lines.
-This provides us time to underground our utilities, and it was done with the knowledge that once a tree is severely pruned, the damage cannot be undone.
+This provided us time to underground our utilities, and it was done with the knowledge that once a tree is severely pruned the damage cannot be undone.

 - Partnered with the Hillsborough County Attorney’s Office, the Hillsborough County Board of County Commissioners, and TECO to develop a landmark county-wide ordinance that supports citizen-led initiatives to bury utilities throughout the County.
 Using a two-phase balloting process, this ordinance offers neighborhoods a method of financing the upfront engineering work and homeowners long-term financing options for undergrounding utilities.This item, though it may seem small, is a huge item for us, probably one of the most important things we’ve done since I’ve been here on the Commission… This is going to create momentum throughout the county. ~ Commissioner Sandy Murman, Hillsborough County Board of County Commissioners (Jan.
 21, 2016)